things to do in Kona

 Kanaloa Octopus Farm, Kona

-This is one for the animal lovers.
-Situated on the Big Island’s northwestern coast, in Hilo Bay, Kanaloa Octopus Farm is – as you may have guessed from the name – a conservation-focused research facility that specializes in breeding octopuses to repopulate the surrounding oceans.
+Situated on the Big Island’s northwestern coast, in Hilo Bay, Kanaloa Octopus Farm is a conservation-focused research facility that specializes in breeding octopuses to repopulate the surrounding oceans.
+If you want to visit the Octopus Farm, you have to make a reservation beforehand.

 Sure, it’s certainly one of the more unconventional things to do in Kona, but that’s exactly why it deserves a spot atop the bucket list.